 Waterproofing and drainage considerations are especially needed in cases where groundwater is likely to build up in the soil and potentially raise the water table.
 This higher water table causes hydrostatic pressure to be exerted underneath basement floors and against basement walls.
 Hydrostatic pressure forces water through cracks in foundation walls, through openings caused by expansion and contraction of the footing-foundation wall joint, and up through floor cracks.
-Hydrostatic pressure can cause major structural damage to foundation walls and is likely to contribute to mold, decay and other moisture-related issues in your basement.
-Generally speaking, complete waterproofing and drainage considerations are rarely implemented into residential structures (both past and present).
-Essentially, waterproofing is required anytime a concrete structure is built at or below grade.
+Hydrostatic pressure can cause major structural damage to foundation walls and is likely to contribute to mold, decay and other moisture related issues in your basement.
+Complete waterproofing and drainage considerations are rarely implemented into residential structures but waterproofing is required anytime a concrete structure is built at or below grade.

 HERE’S HOW WE DO IT

 The only way to fix a foundation crack properly is from the exterior.
 After establishing where the crack in the foundation is located, we set up tarps and begin excavating down to the footings by hand.
 It’s important to excavate beyond the cracking and all the way to the bottom of the foundation wall.
-Working our way across the below-grade exposed wall, we look for any additional surface cracks.
+Working our way across the exposed wall below grade, we look for any additional surface cracks.
 Next, the exposed wall is cleaned with a wire brush to prepare it for a coat of primer.
-The crack in the wall is then chiseled out and cleaned with a wire brush again; allowing the quick setting of the expansive-hydraulic cement which is inserted into the crack with a trowel.
+The crack in the wall is then chiseled out and cleaned with a wire brush allowing for the quick setting of expansive hydraulic cement, which is inserted into the crack with a trowel.
 Here is how it works.

-Hydraulic cement expands as it cures, tightening up cracks and seals across the void.
+Hydraulic cement expands as it cures, tightening up cracks and sealing across the void.
 Additionally, hydraulic cement is completely unaffected by any residual moisture left in the crack.
 Once the hydraulic cement is set, we apply a quick drying primer to the foundation wall.
-This specialized primer allows for aggressive adhesion to the wall; which sets us up for the next step in our waterproofing process.
+This specialized primer allows for aggressive adhesion to the wall which sets us up for the next step in our waterproofing process.

 Clear gravel is then installed around (and above) the fresh weeping tile system to ensure consistent rapid-drainage; another step in protecting and preventing your overall foundation drainage system from becoming overwhelmed.
 As the backfilling process begins, the native soil is power tamped every 6″-12″ (inches).
-Power tamping ensures that the drainage is consistent; the rubberized membrane and waterproofing system is locked into place; allowing for restoration of the original grade within the repaired areas (with little to no settlement after completion).
+Power tamping ensures that the drainage is consistent and that the rubberized membrane and waterproofing system is locked into place which allows for the restoration of the original grade within the repaired areas (with little to no settlement after completion).